SasaKaranovic/RingClock/Readme.md

 - RED led is hour hand
 - GEEN led is minute hand
-- YELLOW leds are hour markers (12, 1, 2, and etc)
+- YELLOW leds are fixed and they show hour markers (12, 1, 2 and etc)
 - Elapsed minutes will be "filled" with rainbow colors that rotate over time

 Now with that, you can see that clock is showing 4:55